SharePoint sites for highly regulated data

 - How the DLP policy blocks them from sharing files externally.

-- How to use the Azure Information Protection client to label the most sensitive digital assets with the configured sub-label.
+- How to label the most sensitive files with the label or sublabel for the site.

-- How the Azure Information Protection sub-label protects an asset even when it is leaked off the site or team.
+- How the label or sublabel protects a file even when it is leaked off the site.

 This training should include hands-on exercises so that the users can experience these operations and their results.